 2. Basket of Indicators.

 Step 1: Select Indicators

-The indicators are collected from locally available data sets.
-Analytics researchers from Grant Thornton propose the initial suites of indicators.
+The chosen indicators are collected from locally available data sets and are initially proposed by analytics researchers from Grant Thornton.
 They are based on the reliability of data sources, spatial coverage, and their coherence to other indicators within a wider basket.
 The selection of indicators was then refined through discussion between Vibrant Economy Commission, Grant Thornton Partners, and inputs from the general public.
+(Grant Thorton, 2020).

 Step 2: Normalize indicators with the min-max formula